THESE ARE OUR DOGS AND NOT FOR REHOMING.

 He is always with me, and often comes to mind as I work with new dogs who need patience and love to bring them through.

-Passed on 6 Nov 2010 due to bone cancer.
+Passed on 6 Nov 2010 at 8 years old, due to bone cancer.
 So sudden and so tragic, a lovely gentle soul.
 His loss has broken several hearts

 today.
 He was so loved by those who knew him, he will be remembered with fondness and a tear for many years to come!